futtta/autoptimize/readme.txt

 == Changelog ==

 = 2.0.0 =
-* On average 30% faster minification!
+* On average 30% faster minification (more info [in this blogpost](http://blog.futtta.be/2015/12/22/making-autoptimize-faster/))!
 * New: Option to (de-)activate aggregation of inline JS and CSS.
 * New: Option to remove Google Fonts.
 * New: Cache-size will be checked daily and a notice will be shown on wp-admin if cache size goes over 512 MB (can be changed by filter).